 Our adventure to Paradise didn’t end at Pebble Creek.
 Tove and I cruised a few miles down the road to the Bench and Snow Lake Trail.
-This moderate hike takes you through beautiful meadows filled with wildflowers (beargrass was really popular when we were there) to two subalpine lakes.
+This hike takes you through beautiful meadows filled with wildflowers to two subalpine lakes.
 You first reach Bench Lake after .75 miles, and if you choose to continue on, you get to Snow Lake in another .5 miles.
 Snow Lake is probably what you imagine when you think of a “mountain lake.”
 It’s crystal clear and it’s nestled right at the foot of stunning peaks.
-Here’s an insider tip: the best view of Snow Lake is from the campsite on the north side of the lake (oddly — follow the sign to the toilet when you see it).
+Here’s an insider tip: the best view of Snow Lake is from the campsite on the north side of the lake.
 As you probably expect, the Bench and Snow Lake Trail also offers amazing views of Mount Rainier (it’s pretty hard to not see the mountain when you’re in the area).

 If you’re searching for more near Paradise, Tove and I also recommend the Grove of the Patriarchs.
 Located about 30 minutes east of Paradise on Stevens Canyon Road, this hike is popular with families.
 It’s a very easy mile-long trail (two miles round trip) that leads to some of the largest trees you’ll ever see in your life.
 Sitting on an island on the Ohanapecosh River, these old-growth trees have been protected from wildfires for centuries (some of the trees are 1,000 years old), allowing them to grow to massive proportions.
 One of the trees, simply named Big Cedar, would take at least seven or eight people, with their arms stretched as wide as they could, to fully reach around the base.
 On top of the incredible trees, hikers also seem to enjoy the suspension bridge you cross to get to the Grove of the Patriarchs.